-Recognize the signs
+Recognize the symptoms

 Have your A/C equipment checked as soon as possible

-To make sure your air conditioner is in good shape and is prepared to keep your family cool in the event of an emergency, call Neal Harris Service Experts.
+To make sure your air conditioner is in good shape and is ready to keep your family cool in the event of an emergency, call Neal Harris Service Experts.
 We are available around the clock so whenever you need us, we are ready for you.